fluencelabs/nox/.github/pull_request_template.md

 - [ ] All new and existing unit tests have passed.
 - [ ] I have self-reviewed my code and ensured its quality.
 - [ ] I have added/updated necessary comments to aid understanding.

-## Screenshots (if applicable)
-[Add any relevant screenshots or animated GIFs to showcase the changes.]

-## Additional Notes
-[Provide any additional information or context that may be helpful for the reviewer.]

 ## Reviewer Checklist
 - [ ] Code has been reviewed for quality and adherence to [guidelines](https://doc.rust-lang.org/1.0.0/style/README.html).